Phase 2 preparation process with p2

 The Calibration Requirements information, a free text field where comments can be given to the Service Mode observer or where the Visitor Mode observer can include reminders on the calibrations needed.

-Some instruments (e.g. VIRCAM, FORS2, FLAMES, KMOS, NACO...) require the insertion in the templates of parameter files (PAF) generated by instrument-specific observation preparation software (SADT, FIMS, VMMPS, FPOSS, KARMA, NAOS PS...).
+Some instruments (e.g. VIRCAM, FORS2, FLAMES, KMOS,...) require the insertion in the templates of parameter files (PAF) generated by instrument-specific observation preparation software (SADT, FIMS, FPOSS, KARMA,...).

 Optionally, one or more Finding charts, especially for use in Service Mode (exception: VST and VISTA survey observations do not need finding charts).